Michael Brantley Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings (2022)

-- The Rangers had the 22nd-ranked team ERA among all MLB pitching staffs (4.22).
+- The Rangers had the 22nd-ranked team ERA among all league pitching staffs (4.22).

-- Rangers pitchers combined to surrender 169 total home runs last year (one per game).
-That ranked 12th in baseball.
+- Rangers pitchers combined to give up 169 total home runs at a clip of one per game (12th in baseball).

-- His last appearance was on Wednesday, July 19 against the Tampa Bay Rays, when the right-hander went six scoreless innings while allowing two hits.
+- In his last outing on Saturday against the Minnesota Twins, the right-hander tossed six scoreless innings while surrendering one hit.

-- In 19 games this season, the 33-year-old has put up an ERA of 2.69, with 8.1 strikeouts per nine innings.
-Opponents are hitting .208 against him.

 © 2023 Data Skrive.
 All rights reserved.